 Or, as Eric Frank had Donna giggling:

-One detail you don't want to disclose in the opening profile is information on your family.
+One detail you don't want to disclose in the opening dating profile is information on your family.
 Keep the first impression focused on you.
 No distractions --even lovable ones -- just yet.
 Save the introduction to your family for the questionnaire or first date.
 Here's how bringing up the family too early can backfire:

 If you write: